clevertree/relay/README.md

 Notes

-- The local index database (SQLite) is created/updated by Git hooks based on `rules.db` policies.
+- The local index database (SQLite/PoloDB) is created/updated by Git hooks based on `rules.db` policies.
 Do not store this database inside the Git repo.

 Licensing